Life History of Shirdi Sai Baba

-At that point Parvathi said that since she would not take birth on earth alongside Lord Shiva, they should visit Ganga Bhavajya and Devagiri Amma now.
-He concurred and in the principal occasion sent Ganga Devi to fill Patri town and its surroundings with water.
+At that point, Parvathi said that since she would not take birth on earth alongside Lord Shiva, they should visit Ganga Bhavajya and Devagiri Amma now.
+He concurred and on the principal occasion sent Ganga Devi to fill Patri town and its surroundings with water.
 There was a substantial storm, immersing the town and environment.
-Expecting that the water crafts would be washed away in the surges, Ganga Bhavajya continued to the adjacent stream to deal with the vessels subsequent to taking his night dinner.
+Expecting that the watercraft would be washed away in the surges, Ganga Bhavajya continued to the adjacent stream to deal with the vessels after taking his night dinner.

 She opened the door only to again find the old man standing there.
 He told her that his legs were paining and requested her to massage them.
-She was perplexed at the way in which a complete stranger was behaving when her husband was not in the house.
+She was perplexed at how a stranger was behaving when her husband was not in the house.

 Devagiri Amma felt very happy.
 She presumed that on hearing her prayers, Parvati must have sent this woman and she expressed her gratitude to the goddess.
 She sent the woman to the verandah to massage the legs of the old man while she went to her room and shut the door.
 After some time she opened the door again but she did not find either the old man or the woman sent to massage his legs.

 It was the 28th day of September 1835, Ganga Bhavajya and Devagiri Amma were continuing their journey.
-The sun was rising throwing light red-coloured rays on the earth.
+The sun was rising to throw light red-colored rays on the earth.
 Devagiri Amma went into labour pains.
-She slowly reached a big banyan tree and lay down on its shade.
+She slowly reached a big banyan tree and lay down in its shade.
 Goddess Parvati was beside her unseen, giving her courage.
 All other gods were witnessing from above, this unique occasion of Lord Shiva being born in human form on the earth.

-This new ‘Avatar’ would put an end to religious fanaticism, jealousies, hatred, arrogance, egoism and attachments prevalent in the humans and would generate peace, jnana, love and equality among them.
+This new ‘Avatar’ would put an end to religious fanaticism, jealousies, hatred, arrogance, egoism, and attachments prevalent in humans and would generate peace, jnana, love, and equality among them.
 The gods showered flowers from above, unseen, and jubilant over the occasion.
-Great sages all over the world, for a moment became still and in that state witnessed the arrival of Lord Shiva in human form as Devagiri Amma’s child.
-Finally Devagiri Amma delivered the child.
+Great sages all over the world, for a moment, became still and in that state witnessed the arrival of Lord Shiva in human form as Devagiri Amma’s child.
+Finally, Devagiri Amma delivered the child.

-No one knew that the new born Avatar of Lord Shiva would one day be known as Shirdi Sai Baba and that he would respond at once to the prayers of devotees, that he would show the way to a number of devotees for attaining salvation by becoming their Sadguru, and that even after his Samadhi he would protect his devotees.
+No one knew that the newborn Avatar of Lord Shiva would one day be known as Shirdi Sai Baba and that he would respond at once to the prayers of devotees, that he would show the way to several devotees for attaining salvation by becoming their Sadguru, and that even after his Samadhi he would protect his devotees.

 Devagiri Amma was very happy that Lord Shiva himself was born to her.
 But Ganga Bhavajya was not satisfied by looking at the human child form of Lord Shiva.
 He was determined to see the real Lord Shiva and Goddess Parvati, as was seen by his wife.
-After sometime, he prepared to set out on his journey.
+After some time, he prepared to set out on his journey.
 It was a testing moment for Devagiri Amma.
-One one side was her husband and she was duty bound to follow him.
+On one side was her husband and she was duty-bound to follow him.
 On another side, it is the just born child, apart from her weakness due to delivery.
 Finally, she decided to follow her husband, leaving the child in the forest.

 No such thoughts were in Ganga Bhavajya.
-His aim was to have vision of Lord Shiva only.
+He aimed to have the vision of Lord Shiva only.
 For achieving this, family bonds and attachments would be hurdles.
 So he desired to be away from such attachments and go into the forest and do penance.
 He started to proceed towards his goal, his wife following him.

-We find no words to praise Roshan Sha and his wife who bathed Lord Shiva and fed him.child grew for 4 years till 1839 in the fakirs house. actions of God cannot be gauged.
-How & when some peoples come together and again get separated is beyond the understanding of common people.
-The fakir died oneday.
+We find no words to praise Roshan Sha and his wife who bathed Lord Shiva and fed him. the child grew for 4 years till 1839 in the fakir’s house. actions of God cannot be gauged.
+How & when some people come together and again get separated is beyond the understanding of common people.
+The fakir died one day.
 His wife brought up the child affectionately as her own.

 “Om Shanti!
 Shanti!
 Shantihi”